 While the hearing officer will determine the finding after the case is concluded, the College reserves the right to impose any and all sanctions.
-As a general rule, cases of sexual misconduct will be heard by a hearing officer.
-(See policy and administrative procedure, 7007 Sexual Misconduct and the Rights of Victims)
+(See policy and administrative procedure, 7013 Sexual Misconduct and the Rights of Victims.)

 Description of Sanctions